Steps to Filing a Lawsuit – Overview

 - Motor Vehicle Accident FAQs

-The defendant has to answer within a certain time (usually about 20 days).
-The answer says what portions of the complaint, if any, the defendant admits to, what the defendant contests, what defenses the defendant may have, and whether the defendant has claims against the plaintiff or any other party.
-Along with the answer, the defendant may include a counterclaim (against the plaintiff) or a related third-party claim against a third party.
+The defendant has to answer within a certain allotted amount of time (usually about twenty days).
+The answer states what portions of the complaint, if any, the defendant admits to, what the defendant contests, what defenses the defendant may have, and whether the defendant has claims against the plaintiff or any other party.
+Along with the answer, the defendant may include a counterclaim (against the plaintiff) or a related third-party claim against a third-party.

 Instead of filing an answer, a defendant may file a motion in which it raises all its defenses, asking the court to dismiss the plaintiff’s complaint.
 A motion to dismiss can raise the following defenses: lack of jurisdiction over the subject matter, lack of jurisdiction over the person, insufficiency of process, insufficiency of service of process, failure to state a claim upon which relief can be granted and failure to join a party.